rhythmcache/Kernel-and-Boot-Extractor-From-Payload.bin/README.md

+## Usage
->This Script will only Work On Termux
+This Script will only Work On Termux.
->This Script only Support ROMs od Dynamic Partitioned Device i•e ROMs Zip which contain Payload.bin file
+This Script only Support ROMs of Dynamic Partitioned Device i•e ROMs Zip which contain Payload.bin file.

 ## Installation